jayduhon/DreamMUD/README.md

 Molylepke MUD is a DennisMUD fork that was mainly modeled after ifmud's capabilities.
 Here with this fork I focus on the multiplayer aspect, abandoning the single-player branch and implementing modern mud protocols like MSSP.

-This fork's public test instance can be accessed at http://mud.molylepke.hu or via telnet at mud.molylepke.hu on port 37381.

 Current changes to mainline DennisMUD
 ================================